fvoges/digitalocean_upsized_pe/upsized_pe/README.md

 Shell script to bring up an upsized PE environment on DigitalOcean using Ubuntu 16.04 LTS.

+**WARNING:** this creates VMs with root password stored in this repo.
+Ubuntu has password SSH disabled by default and this repo is supposed to be use for quick tests/demos.
+If you wat to leave the servers created with this files running for more than a couple of hours, secure them properly (at least  restrict SSH access using DOs firewall and set a proper root password)

 It requires DigitalOcean's `doctl` CLI tool.